CIO Review Recognizes Vindicia in 2014 “100 Most Promising Tech Companies” Award List

 REDWOOD SHORES, CA – OCTOBER 14, 2014 – CIO Review magazine, the leading industry publication for technology decision makers, has recognized Vindicia as one of 2014’s “100 Most Promising Technology Companies.”
 The honor highlights Vindicia’s leadership in transforming the way businesses attract and maintain customers in an increasingly digitized world — enabling subscription sales and recurring payment services for companies conducting business across every spectrum of the Internet: Over-the-Top (OTT), digital media and entertainment and online services like taxes, security, data storage and more.

-“We don’t often see the words “sexy” and “subscriptions” used in the same sentence, but the truth is more and more of our purchasing habits now come with online subscription options,” said Gene Hoffman, CEO and chairman of Vindicia.
+“We don’t often see the words “sexy” and “subscriptions” used in the same sentence, but the truth is more and more of our purchasing habits now come with online subscription options,” said Gene Hoffman, CEO of Vindicia.
 “Think NFL, NASCAR Digital Media, NextIssue, Vimeo, Carbonite and NBA.com — each offering memberships that enhance or replace yesterday’s one-time transactions, one-off sales and filling out payment information over and over again.
 We’ve entered a new era of digital business, and we’re proud to be recognized by CIO Review for our role in transitioning brands and businesses to the convenience and profitability of recurring revenue streams.”

 At its core, Vindicia keeps customers connected to the subscription services they love, and companies connected to revenues they increasingly see as reliable revenue streams.